jordibisbal/maybe-php/README.md

 #### resolve(): Either

-Forces an optional to be resolved, return itself but on Deferred an *Either* from its closure execution return value is returned.
+Forces an optional to be resolved, return itself but on Deferred, an *Either* from its closure execution return value is returned.

 ```php
 Either::do(function($customer) use ($em) { $em->insert($customer)})->with($customer)